Kaiārahi i te Reo and Therapists' Collective Agreement

-6.3.2 All employees are entitled, based on their current continuous service (as defined in clause 6.5) to the leave provisions contained in 6.3.5, 6.3.6 or 6.3.7.
+6.3.2 All employees are entitled, based on their service (as defined in clause 6.2) to the leave provisions contained in 6.3.5, 6.3.6 or 6.3.7.
 No employee shall be covered by more than one of these three clauses at any point in time.

-6.3.3 For the purposes of annual leave, a ‘week’ of leave for an employee is based on his/her ordinary working week.
+6.3.3 For the purposes of annual leave, a ‘week’ of leave for an employee is based on their ordinary working week.

 6.3.4 Holiday pay will be paid in the employees’ fortnightly cycle as per clause 3.6.
-An employee can elect the option of having his/her holiday pay paid as a lump sum prior to taking annual leave by giving his/her employer two weeks’ notice.
+An employee can elect the option of having their holiday pay paid as a lump sum prior to taking annual leave by giving their employer two weeks’ notice.

 6.3.5 For all employees